- 24%

 Description

-Engraved Lithograph with Saint Ephraim of Nea Makri
+Engraved Lithograph of Saint Ephraim of Nea Makri

-An amazing icon with Saint Ephraim of Nea Makri, one of the “new” saints, who was born in 1384 in Trikala.
+A magnificent icon depicting Saint Ephraim of Nea Makri, one of the “newly revealed” saints, who was born in 1384 in Trikala.

-In order to escape the child massaging, he was sent to the Monastery of the Annunciation of the Virgin Mary on Mount Amomon at the age of 14.
-There he remained until the age of 18 as a novice monk, then he was anointed a monk and in a few years a priest.
-His holy relics were found by the nun Makaria Desypri on January 3, 1950 in the place where the Holy Monastery of Amomon is located today in Nea Makri, Attica.
+To escape the Ottoman practice of child abduction (devshirme), he was sent to the Monastery of the Annunciation of the Theotokos on Mount Amomon at the age of just 14.
+There, he remained as a novice monk until the age of 18, after which he was ordained a monk and later became a priest.
+His sacred relics were discovered by the nun Makaria Desypri on January 3, 1950, at the site where the Holy Monastery of Amomon in Nea Makri, Attica, stands today.

-According to Christian tradition, since 1416, when Athens was conquered by the Ottomans, the Holy Monastery experienced two disasters.
-During the first the saint happened to be praying in a cave on the mountain.
-The Ottoman army slaughtered the other fathers and monks, whom Saint Ephraim buried when he returned.
-In 1425 the Turks found him and tortured him with particular ferocity for 8.5 months.
-He was martyred on May 5, 1426, while the tree where he was nailed and breathed his last still exists today.
+According to Christian tradition, after Athens fell to the Ottomans in 1416, the monastery suffered two major destructions.
+During the first attack, Saint Ephraim happened to be praying in a cave on the mountain.
+The Ottoman army slaughtered the other fathers and monks, whom Saint Ephraim later buried upon his return.
+In 1425, the Turks captured him and subjected him to brutal torture for eight and a half months.
+He was martyred on May 5, 1426, and the tree where he was nailed and took his last breath still exists today.

-The work is crafted entirely by hand, without machinery, in carved natural wood.
-It is the work of hagiographer Athanasios, a student of the Athonite Ecclesiastical Academy, who remains faithful to Byzantine art as he was taught it on Mount Athos.
-His works are covered with pure beeswax so that they remain unchanged over time.
+This artwork is entirely handcrafted, without the use of machinery, on engraved natural wood.
+It is the work of the iconographer Athanasios, a student of the Athonias Ecclesiastical Academy, who remains faithful to Byzantine art as he was taught on Mount Athos.
+His works are coated with pure beeswax to ensure their preservation over time.

-In this particular icon, the hagiographer monk used the technique of lithography to create a work of unique beauty.
-Specifically, using a lithographed copy of Byzantine art, the monk created this work following the traditional method of artificial aging, as taught in the hagiography workshops of the Athonite State.
-In fact, the artificial aging of hagiography is handmade, a process to which the monks of Mount Athos pay particular attention.
+In this particular icon, the monk iconographer employed the lithography technique to create a piece of unique beauty.
+Specifically, by using a lithographed reproduction of Byzantine art, the monk crafted this work following the traditional method of artificial aging, as learned in the iconography workshops of the Athonite State.
+The artificial aging process is entirely handmade, a procedure to which the monks of Mount Athos pay great attention.

-As the image is handmade and the wood is processed entirely by hand, there may be slight variations in the dimensions of each image.
+As each icon is handmade and the wood is processed entirely by hand, slight variations in dimensions may occur.

 Origin: Mount Athos